neumino/neumino.github.io/movies.md

-### Line of Duty
+### Like a Boss
-*Released on 2019-12-25, vote average 5*
+*Released on 2020-01-09, vote average 10*

-A cop finds himself in a race against time to find a kidnap victim whose abductor he accidentally killed.
-Aaron Eckhart stars as Frank Penny, a disgraced cop looking for a shot at redemption.
-When the police chief&#39;s 11-year-old daughter is abducted, Frank goes rogue to try and save her.
-But to find the girl, Frank will need the help of Ava Brooks, whose live-streaming news channel is broadcasting Frank&#39;s every move.
-While a city watches, Frank and Ava race against time in this explosive action-thriller.
+Two female friends with very different ideals decide to start a beauty company together.
+One is more practical, while the other wants to earn her fortune and live a lavish lifestyle.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/36J6jyIhV64?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/9ESkyRFEso4?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>